 Immigration was simple - people were so helpful and welcomed us with open arms.
 Such a treat compared to few other countries we have been to where they throw attitude for no reason.

-I need not tell you that Bali is famous for solo travelers.
+It should come as no surprises that Bali is famous for solo backpackers from around the world.
 Probably one of those few places where you are not overcharged for single occupancy.
 The people are warm and friendly.
 Practice due diligence and you will be just fine.

 As with any tropical island, there is a dry season and a wet season.
 April to October is said to be the dry season in Bali.
 It will also be the busiest time, so expect higher rates.

 English, as you would expect, is not the primary language.
 If you are going with a guide, you should be ok in most places as Bali is a tourist hub.